ansible-collections/community.crypto/README.md

 ## Tested with Ansible

-Tested with the current development version of Ansible.
+Tested with both the current Ansible 2.9 release and the current development version of Ansible.

 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->